 Advice for Students and Agent Partners

-We know things are different in the world right now but we want to assure you that we have taken every measure possible to keep students and staff safe.
-If you would like to come to the UK to study English then rest assured we are here to make that happen for you in a safe and enjoyable way.
+We know things are different in the world right now but we want to assure you that we are taking every measure possible to keep students and staff safe.
+If you would like to come to the UK this year to study English then rest assured we are here to make that happen for you in a safe and enjoyable way.

 The Be Safe Charter outlines our commitment to safety and defines the standards in place in our centres.

-A special package available to any students who have to quanrantine at the start of their course.
+A special package is available to any students who have to quarantine at the start of their course.

 Take a look at the below frequently asked questions to give you peace of mind when booking a course with BSC during Coronavirus.
 If there’s something you would like to know and you can’t find it here, please contact us and we’ll try to help you with whatever you need.